NeurIPS 2023 Competition

 (a) Fine-tune

 Logit distributions on the forget set.
-Our method produces distributions much closer to the retrained model compared to fine-tuning.
+Compared to fine-tuning, both of our algorithms produce distributions much closer to the retrained model, with the 2nd algorithm yielding similar shapes to the 1st.

 Fine-tune retain logits